 Top-60 in driving distance

-Eight of the last nine winners in Dubai ranked inside the top-60 on tour for driving distance.
+Ten of the last eleven winners in Dubai ranked inside the top-60 on tour for driving distance.
 Alvaro Quiros was the longest on tour when victorious in 2012.

 Top-60 in scoring average

-As you would expect from a tournament comprising the best in Europe, the last nine winners all ranked inside the top-60 on tour for scoring average.
+As you would expect from a tournament comprising the best in Europe, nine of the last 11 winners ranked inside the top-60 on tour for scoring average.

 Top-60 for GIRs

-The average winning score over the last six years has been 20-under.
+The average winning score over the last seven years has been 20-under.
 To succeed you need to create and take the birdie opportunities on offer.

 Top-60 on tour in putts per GIR

 Just bombing the golf ball won’t win you the tournament, you still need to make some putts.
-Eight of the last nine winners ranked inside the top-60 on tour in putts per GIR.
+Nine of the last eleven winners ranked inside the top-60 on tour in putts per GIR.
 Danny Willett just missed out, ranked 64th last year.

 Players that fit all four trends: